-Dopamine - Increased dopamine is associated with motivation, reward, and goal-directed behavior, hence the drive to pursue your loved one or create them in fantasy if you can’t be with them.
+- Dopamine: Increased dopamine is associated with motivation, reward, and goal-directed behavior—hence the drive to pursue your loved one or create them in fantasy if you can’t be with them.
 Dopamine also creates a sense of novelty.
-Your loved one seems exciting, special and unique to you and you want to tell the world about his special qualities.
+Your loved one seems exciting, special and unique to you; you want to tell the world about his special qualities.

-Norepinephrine - Norepinephrine is responsible for the extra surge of energy and racing heart that you feel, as well as the loss of appetite and desire for sleep.
+- Norepinephrine: Norepinephrine is responsible for the extra surge of energy and "racing heart" that you feel, as well as the loss of, in some cases, both your appetite and your desire for sleep.
 It puts your body into a more alert state in which you are ready for action.

-Oxytocin - Oxytocin is a hormone released during orgasm (and during childbirth and breast-feeding).
+- Oxytocin: Oxytocin is a hormone released during orgasm (as well as during childbirth and breast-feeding).
 This may be the reason why sex is thought to bring couples closer together and be the “glue” that binds the relationship.
 There is a dark side to oxytocin as well.
 It seems to play a role in needy, clinging behaviors and jealousy.